MoralisWeb3/MoralisDocumentation/moralis-dapp/cloud-code/triggers.md

 Triggers are a way to perform operations in response to particular server-side events such as when data is saved to a particular collection.
 These typically come in two flavors.

-* Before X: trigger is called before X happens.
+- Before X: trigger is called before X happens.
-* After X: trigger is called after X happens.
+- After X: trigger is called after X happens.

 Triggers operate against a specific collection like `EthTransactions`.
 For example, to update the status of an order object to "sold" when a particular NFT is transferred, you could define an `afterSave` trigger on `EthNFTTransfers`.
 The trigger would get called every time a new entry is added to the `EthNFTTransfers` collection, and you could check to see if it matches one of the open orders.

 ### Unconfirmed Transactions

 Transactions on Testnet and Mainnet can take a while to be confirmed.
 When Moralis detects a new transaction (or event) in an unconfirmed state, these get put into the collection with `confirmed: false`.
-For aggregate collections like balances, the unconfirmed transaction entries are put in separate collections post-fixed with "Pending".

-* EthBalancePending
-* EthNFTOwnersPending
-* etc.

-When the transaction gets confirmed, the status is updated to `confirmed: true` and any corresponding entries in pending collections are merged into their respective main collections.
+When the transaction gets confirmed, the status is updated to `confirmed: true`.

 #### Consequences for Triggers